ramezanifar/vscode_remote_guide/README.md

 ![Extensions](images/error_download.JPG)
 If you close this window (by pressing the x), in the output window you will see some error messages indicating that VSCode attempted to download and install vscode-server.
 ![Extensions](images/download_notification_1.JPG)
-In case internet is not accessible, there is a way to download tha vscode_server and install it manually [See reference vscode-server].
+In case internet is not accessible, there is a way to download tha vscode-server and install it manually [See reference vscode-server].
 Here we show how to do that.
 1- In the output window search for a "commit id".
 (See the picture above):
-2- Download vscode-server from url https://update.code.visualstudio.com/commit:${commit_id}/server-linux-x64/stable by replacing the comit_id with whatyou obtained in output window.
+2- Download vscode-server from url https://update.code.visualstudio.com/commit:${commit_id}/server-linux-x64/stable by replacing the comit_id with what you obtained in the output window.
 For this example it is:
 https://update.code.visualstudio.com/commit:622cb03f7e070a9670c94bae1a45d78d7181fbd4/server-linux-x64/stable
 3- Upload the vscode-server-linux-x64.tar.gz to server
-4- Create a directory for the vscode_server as following:
+4- Create a directory for the vscode-server as following:
 ```$commit_id=f06011ac164ae4dc8e753a3fe7f9549844d15e35```
 ```$mkdir -p ~/.vscode-server/bin/${commit_id}```
 5- Unzip the downloaded vscode-server-linux-x64.tar.gz in the above directory.
 For example: